 Sizing user stories

-You will know if you're sizing stories right based on regular metrics such as velocity.
+You will know if you're sizing stories right based on standard metrics such as velocity.

 I hope these ideas help you form your thoughts on how to make estimating story sizes suck less.